Results 1 to 15 of 16

 Thanks for the Scheduling info.
 The DEA site really makes one thing that Provigil is a Schedule II, rather than a IV.
 However, whatever schedule, it would have to be legally prescribed by a doctor for anyone to use.
 Abuse is a totally different story...

 ALL Schedules are currently abused and from a legal standpoint, if an officer had a reason to have a Provigil prescription, then he/she would have no issues on a drug screen.
-However, the department may have issues with drug useage merely to stay awake.“In order to attain the impossible, one must attempt the absurd.” — Miguel de Cervantes
+However, the department may have issues with drug useage merely to stay awake."Those who cannot remember the past are condemned to repeat it" -- Jorge Santayana

 I'm with universible.
 I likes my sleep.
 I needs my sleep.
 I gots to has my sleep.
 Seriously...